Two failure modes of deep transformers and how to avoid them: a unified theory of signal propagation at initialisation: A theory for signal propagation in Transformers

-\paragraph{The challenge} To analyse how cosine similarity evolves under the self-attention mechanism, we track the evolution of the scalar quantities \( q \) and \( p \), as defined in \cref{eq: length-quantities}.
-As a first step, we need to understand how these quantities evolve after applying a singe layer of self-attention,

-The key technical difficulty is taking the expectation of the self-attention layer over the random initialisation of the projection matrices \( Q, K, V \).
-In previous work, \citet{cowsik2024geometric} simplified this average by computing the average of the numerator and the denominator of the self-attention layer separately.
+The starting point of our analysis is an exact mapping of attention at initialisation to a model of disordered systems from statistical physics, called the Random Energy Model~\citep{Derrida1981RandomenergyMA}.
+This mapping was previously identified by \citet{lucibello2024exponential} in the context of associative memories; our novelty lies in leveraging it to provide an exact description of signal propagation.

-\paragraph{Self-attention can be interpreted as a Random Energy model (REM)} Here, we instead carry out this average directly by leveraging an analogy between a row of self-attention and the Boltzmann distribution of the \textit{Random Energy Model} (REM) of \citet{Derrida1981RandomenergyMA}.
-The REM is a canonical model of a disordered system with $N$ spins $\mathbf{s}$ that has $\mathcal{O}(\exp(N))$ possible configurations.
-Each configuration has an energy $E(\mathbf{s})$ which is drawn from a Gaussian distribution with variance $\mathcal{O}(N)$ -- hence the name Random Energy model.
-The probability of each state is given by the Boltzmann distribution with inverse temperature $\beta > 0$,
+\textbf{The Random Energy Model (REM).} The REM is a simple model of a disordered system with~$N$ spins $\mathbf{s}$ that has $\mathcal{O}(\exp(N))$ possible configurations.
+Each configuration has an energy $E(\mathbf{s})$ drawn at random from a Gaussian distribution with variance $\mathcal{O}(N)$ -- hence the name Random Energy Model.
+The probability of each state is given by the Boltzmann distribution with inverse temperature $\beta > 0$:

-Comparing the Boltzmann weight of a state $\mathbf{s}$ with the attention $A_{tt'}$ between a pair of tokens, \cref{eq: self-attention}, we see that they have the same formal structure: a normalised exponential with a random argument.
-While the energies in the REM are drawn at random directly, in self-attention the scores $a_{tt'}$ are random due to their dependence on the initial weights of the transformers.
-We therefore find that a row of the attention matrix can be interpreted as a Random Energy Model; the full attention matrix can then be interpreted as a set of $T$ replicas of the system.
+The probability of a state $p(\mathbf{s})$ and the attention $A_{tt'}$ between a pair of tokens, \cref{eq:self-attention}, thus share the same mathematical structure: a normalised exponential with a random argument.
+While the energies in the REM are random by construction, the self-attention scores $a_{tt'}$ are random at initialisation due to their dependence on the random initial weights.
+We therefore interpret a row of the attention matrix as a REM, with the full attention matrix representing $T$ copies of the system.

-\paragraph{Entropy collapse corresponds to the ``condensation transition'' of the REM} The key control parameter in the random energy model is the inverse temperature $\beta$, which here is related to the standard deviation of the key and query weight matrices.
-As the inverse temperature varies, the REM transitions between two phases: a high-temperature regime, where exponentially many configurations contribute to the Boltzmann measure, and a low-temperature regime, where the measure condensates and only a small $O(1)$ number of states contributes~\cite{Derrida1981RandomenergyMA}.
-This effect is analogous to entropy collapse, where the self-attention goes from giving weight to a broad range of tokens to being highly concentrated on only a few tokens, independent of the context.